punkish/punkish/entries/O/ON/ONE/One-Thing-To-Read/index.md

 ----

-The reality is that, by traditional standards, I am terribly well unread.
+By traditional standards, I am terribly well unread.
 But while I don’t read books, I actually do read a lot.
 Most of my readings are article-length.
 The hard part is trying to figure out which ones of these have been life- or perspective-altering enough that I would recommend them to others.
 After a few days of thinking about this, I decided to compile a list.
-And at the risk of getting pegged based on this list, here are a few (in no order) that their mark on  me:
+And at the risk of getting pegged based on this list, here are a few (in no order) that have left their mark on  me:

 <details open>
 <summary id="GreatestRomance">